Skip to main content

 Troubleshooting the collectors

 If you are having difficulty running a collector, the following list of common problems can help you troubleshoot what went wrong.
-If your issue is unanswered, please contact support@data.world for more assistance.
+If your issue is unanswered, please contact data.world support team for more assistance.

 Errors logged on Command Line